xissy/gclient/trunk/gclient/README.txt

     deps = {
       "src/outside" : "http://outside-server/trunk@1234",
       "src/component" : "svn://svnserver/component/trunk/src@77829",
+      "src/relative" : "/trunk/src@77829",
     }

 Each item in the "deps" dictionary consists of a key-value pair.
 The key is the directory into which the component will be checked out, relative to the directory containing the ".gclient" file.
 The value is the URL from which that directory will be checked out.
+If there is no address scheme (that is, no "http:" or "svn:" prefix), then the value must begin with a slash and is treated relative to the root of the solution's repository.

 The URL typically contains a specific revision or change number (as appropriate for the underlying SCM system) to "freeze" the external software at a specific, known state.
 Alternatively, if there is no